forestryio/forestry.io/hugo/content/careers/technical-support-analyst.md

 * Help ensure the quality of our product by helping with testing, software documentation and providing suggestions for improvements.
 * Use your creativity and resourcefulness to improve how we do support.
 This may include writing FAQs, setting up bots, making the most of our tools, etc.

-### We Believe a Successful Candidate Will
+### To Be Successful In This Role, You'll Need

-* Have top-notch communication skills.
+* Top-notch communication skills.
 You're patient.
 You can keep your cool when things get stressful.
 You're a great writer.
-* Be a "people person".
-You're helpful, positive and empathetic.
+* To be helpful, positive and empathetic.
 You're not the type of person to get easily frustrated by others and you don't take things personally.
-* Be pretty technical, but maybe not a full on programmer.
+* Technical skills -but maybe not a full-on programmer.
 You’ve probably done some web development, maintained websites and can understand its nuances (how to set up hosting, buy a domain name, etc).
 Bonus points for familiarity with the JAMstack, static site generators or Git.

 ***